Donald Faison: Career

 As of March 2011, Faison appeared in commercials for The Sims Medieval.
 In 2012, he made a cameo appearance in the movie Pitch Perfect.
 In 2013, Faison hosted the short-lived TBS comedy sketch show Who Gets the Last Laugh?.
-From 2016 to 2018, he hosted the GSN game show Winsanity.
+From 2016 to 2018, he hosted the Game Show Network game show Winsanity.

 From 2018 until 2020, Faison voiced pilot Hype Fazon, a character written and named for him by Dave Filoni, in Star Wars Resistance.
 Faison had caught Filoni's attention via his stop motion Star Wars cartoons.

 Faison and Scrubs co-star Zach Braff co-host the rewatch podcast Fake Doctors, Real Friends, which launched in March 2020, sharing their stories and experiences of shooting the show.
 The podcast is distributed by iHeartRadio.

 Faison created the web series Alabama Jackson for Adult Swim's YouTube channel, which premiered in 2022.
 Faison stars as the title character.